 San Francisco, CA 94107

-CANHR is a statewide activist group founded in 1983 and currently operating as a nonprofit organization.
-CANHR focuses on direct advocacy, community education, legislation, and litigation.
-CANHR seeks to create a strong advocacy for long-term care reform and humane alternatives to institutionalization.
+California Activists for Nursing Home Reform (CANHR) is a statewide activist group founded in 1983 and currently operating as a nonprofit organization.
+CANHR focuses on direct advocacy, community education, legislation and litigation.
+CANHR seeks to create strong advocacy for long-term care reform and humane alternatives to institutionalization.